d3cker/gsoc-puhumod/README.md

-# This branch is for experimenting running and interacting with gsoc-app-v1 as a non-root user.
+# This branch is for experimenting with gsoc-app-v1 as a non-root user.

 # gsoc-puhumod